aimansri5/Airport-Data-Analysis-Project/README.md

 1. Import data

-- The data that I will be using for this project is an open source data from [OurAirports](https://ourairports.com/data/)
+- The data that I will be using for this project is an open source data from OurAirports ("https://ourairports.com/data/")

 2. Data Cleaning & Preprocessing In Microsoft Excel
 1. Handle Missing Values